Sölvesborg: Sights

 Apart from the aforementioned Ryssberget, the countryside villages outside of Sölvesborg are very scenic.
 In July, the village of Krokås hosts the day of eel fishing (Ålafiskets dag).

 In central Sölvesborg, the twin hills of Kanehall and Vitehall, which up until the 18th century were magnificent lookout points, are still worth a visit as they are located in the beech tree forest, one of Europe's largest coherent beech tree forest.
 Today, visitors need to go further upp Ryssberget to get the same view, as the trees have grown tall.
 Before reaching Kanehall and Vitehall, the houses on Norregatan should be passed.
 These houses reflect the old town and was, when the houses were built, an outskirt of the town referred to as the Fattigstaden or The Poor people's town.
-The town centre itself is a good example of the Medieval town planning of Swedish and Danish towns.
+The town centre itself is a good example of the medieval town planning of Swedish and Danish towns.

 Other notable visits include the Nicolai Church, whose oldest part stem from the 12th century and the runestones in and outside the church.
 The best preserved runestone is the stone located inside the church.
 The Museum and Gallery, located in the harbour in old warehouses are worth a visit.
 The museum reflects the history of the city, from the early settlements to the early 20th Century.
 The Gallery shows local artists mainly.

 In 1985, SR International - Radio Sweden established a powerful medium-wave radio transmission facility at Sölvesborg.
 Broadcasting international programming to a large area of Europe, its twin antenna towers, located some 10 km from the town of Sölvesborg itself, are notable local landmarks.

 During the summer period, a visit to one of the many beaches is well worth.
 Notable beaches are Sandviken, Tredenborg and Hällevik.

+Sölvesborg is the start of the Skåneleden's SL1 trail and its oldest section.
+The trail leads hikers from the town center up onto Ryssberget, where they can experience the tranquility of old-growth beech forests and panoramic views of Listerlandet.